 There are many more accessories that you can insure with us, which are detailed in the onboarding journey!

-When selecting the insured value of accessories, you should upload clear photographs of all your accessories to the Laka platform.
+When selecting the insured value of accessories, you should upload clear photographs of all your accessories to your Laka account.

 3) No photos and proof of purchase

 Our least common reason for rejected claims is bikes or accessories being uploaded on the platform without any photos or proof of purchase.
 This reason is extremely rare, nonetheless it's a good reminder to upload good photos of your kit.

 Photos provide proof of ownership and clear evidence that you own the bike or kit.
 This practice is a great way for us to prevent fraud cases, creating a fairer collective for everyone.

 We checked in with Matt, one of our claims gurus and cycling industry expert, to find out what makes a good photo when listing bikes and accessories:

 It's really useful on our end to have a good quality photo.
 It doesn't have to be taken on the fanciest of cameras, just a well-focussed phone picture detailing proof of what's there.
 If you have added custom parts, make sure you update the pictures with photos showing the updated wheels, handlebars or anything else that has changed.

 Our collective is a group of avid cyclists, connected by a common interest, their bike(s).
 We only onboard customers who we believe will play fair and take good care.
 It's just you and your bike, with people like you and their bikes.
 Simple.